fmerian/awesome-product-hunt/product-hunt-launch-guide.md

 > **Many users on Product Hunt are technical founders.
 They code.
 And they want to know how to get to where they want faster.**
 >
-> -- [Darko Gjorgjievski](https://www.linkedin.com/in/darko-gjorgjievski-65a63627/), Developer Relations Engineer, Kilo Code
+> -- Darko Gjorgjievski, Developer Relations Engineer, Kilo Code

-In September 2025, according to [similarweb.com](https://www.similarweb.com/website/producthunt.com/#overview), Product Hunt got 2.7 million monthly unique visitors, and according to [Ahrefs](https://ahrefs.com/website-authority-checker/?input=producthunt.com), it had a 91 domain rating.
+In April 2026, according to similarweb.com, [^1] Product Hunt got 4.2 million monthly unique visitors, and according to Ahrefs, [^2] it had a 91 domain rating.

 **Product Hunt helps raise awareness, get feedback, and enable early traction.**